OSTHUS/afo-merger/README.md

-# allotrope-ontology-merger
+# AFO merger
-The ONTOLOGY MERGING AND INFERENCING command-line tool allows creation of single merged ontology files that are prepared from modularized ontologies and/or external sources.
+The AFO merger command-line tool allows creation of single merged ontology files that are prepared from modularized ontologies and/or external sources.
 It is based on OWLAPI.<br/>

 User documentation: <br/>
 http://www.allotrope-framework-architect.com/index.php/afo-merger/

 Dependencies:<br/>
-The  ONTOLOGY MERGING AND INFERENCING tool depends on third-party libraries.
+The  AFO merger tool depends on third-party libraries.
 Please make sure that all required dependencies are located in folder “lib” next to afo-merger-0.3.8.jar.<br/>

 • aopalliance-1.0.jar<br/>
 • apache-mime4j-core-0.7.2.jar<br/>